zpneal/backbone/README.md

 In addition, the package implements some other utility functions to:

-* Randomize matrices while preserving the row and column sums
+* Randomize matrices while preserving the row and column sums using the `fastball` algorithm
 * Estimate the Bipartite Configuration Model (BiCM)

 For more details on these functions and methods, please see: